 Good Morning World!
 Today I have JOY in my heart.
 More than usual!
 I feel so much relief now that Reese’s surgery is over.
 I already see positive changes in her!
 My son, George, is home from college for Spring Break.
 This is ALWAYS good!
 And despite a little rain coming on Wednesday the weather here is absolutely GORGEOUS.
 My heart is SO FULL!

-Well, I hope you all have a day where you see a sight for sore eyes!!!
+Well, I hope you all have a HAPPY DAY!!!

-Well, I hope you all have a day where you are thoughtful!!!
+Well, I hope you all have a day where you feel LUCKY!!!

-Well, I hope you all have a day where you get the best surprise EVER!!!
+Well, I hope you all have a day where you overcome every obstacle!!!

-Well, I hope you all have a day where you don’t cry a little!!!
+Well, I hope you all have a day where someone gives you a priceless gift!!!

-Well, I hope you all have a day where you celebrate one of your most favorite people in the world!!!
+Well, I hope you all have a day that isn’t menacing!!!